YOU HAVE QUESTIONS, WE HAVE ANSWERS.

 We accept well-qualified applicants, whose files are complete, based on space available after our current student re-enrollment.
 We make our first round of decisions in early March, and then, if additional space is available, we will consider applicants on a rolling basis.
 Every attempt is made to balance classrooms by age and gender.

 I thought Montessori Schools were just pre-schools, but I see you have grades first through eight.

 “Dr. Montessori first developed her educational approach while working with a preschool population.
 She gradually extended her approach to children and youth of all ages, even up to the secondary (high school) level.
 The benefits of Montessori—the emphasis on independent learning, for example, and the warm, supportive community—continue to be important at each stage of development as children grow into lifelong learners and responsible citizens of the world.”*

-There are many benefits to a three year cycle.
+There are many benefits to a three-year cycle.
 "Older students are proud to act as role models; younger students feel supported and gain confidence about the challenges ahead.”
-Students also build a very close relationship to their teachers who, in turn, get to know each student’s personality, needs, and work habits very well.
-Additionally, having multiple ages in a classroom normalizes the strengths and challenges leaners may face and provides them with freedom to learn at their own pace.
+Students also build a very close relationship with their teachers who, in turn, get to know each student’s personality, needs, and work habits very well.
+Additionally, having multiple ages in a classroom normalizes the strengths and challenges learners may face and provides them with the freedom to learn at their own pace.

 How can children learn if they're free to do whatever they want?